Salvador Dali - Vogue

 Etched lines end with a blunt end, not a pointed end.
 Pointed ends will indicate drypoints or possibly engravings.
 Unless there have been multiple steps in etching the plate, etched lines will be pretty much the same width and darkness over the surface of the print.
 Drypoint lines will vary.

 Call us for more information.
-The etching is Available!!!
+The etching is Sold!!!

 Click on the thumbnail for a larger image.